Ethiopian Christmas traditions: Festivities, Spirit & Foods

 Ethiopians attend church on Christmas Eve

-Due to the theological significance of Ganna in the Ethiopian calendar, Orthodox Christians attend mass on Christmas Eve (January 6th), also known in Ethiopia as the gahad of Christmas.
+Due to the theological significance of Genna in the Ethiopian calendar, Orthodox Christians attend mass on Christmas Eve (January 6th), also known in Ethiopia as the Gahad of Christmas.

 The church service usually begins about 6 p.m. and lasts into the early hours of Christmas morning.
 Chanting and singing are fundamental to the liturgies, and many people go from church to church before dawn to participate in numerous services.